Dennis-Huangm/EAGER-LLM/README.md

 ## Reference
-The implementation is based on [HuggingFace](https://github.com/huggingface/transformers).
+The implementation is based on [HuggingFace](https://github.com/huggingface/transformers) and [LC-Rec](https://github.com/zhengbw0324/LC-Rec).